zachdrummond/day-planner/README.md

 * [Credits](#Credits)

 ## Description
-This is an app that creates a personal daily calendar which allows the user to schedule events for each hour of the day.
+This is an app that creates a personal daily calendar or scheduler which allows the user to schedule events for each hour of the day.
 These days, everyone has a busy schedule.
 Now you can manage your time more effectively with your very own personal daily planner!

 ### *Usage*
 1. Click a time-block text area to add an events or notes.